 Brush the hair into place.

-Gather the hair into a bun.
+Clip hair into a bouffant.

-Pin the lower section of the hair up.
+Pin the rest of the hair up.

+Twist the lower section of the hair and twirl into a neat, low bun at the base of your beehive.
 Pin this into place and make sure all the hair from the back sections is tucked into your updo.

 Curl your lengths.